jamigibbs/scribe/readme.txt

 == Description ==

-The Scribe theme excels as a writing presentation tool.
+Scribe is a WordPress theme that excels as a writing presentation tool.
 The focus is on your words.
-You can customize the theme with the native WordPress Customizer feature so you can change the theme's appearance.
+You'll have access to several customization settings within the native WordPress Customizer such as sitewide colors, logo image, and custom background image settings.

 == Installation ==